“For me color is everything. Color comes before shape and form. It creates the space, dimension, and—most importantly—the feelings”

 April 2018—Equal Merit Award by The Art League, Alexandria, VA

 April 2018—Selected by WPA for the New York-Richmond Auction Gala staged in Washington, DC > VIEW CATALOG >

 March 2015—Evelyn Turner Best of the Show Award for Abstraction by The Art League in 2015 > READ INTERVIEW >

 January 2011—Selected by Karabakh Foundation for a solo show at the PEPCO Edison Gallery, DC 2011

-My mom says I started scribbling before I started talking.
-I believe that is why painting is the most primary method of expressing for me.
+My mom told me that I started scribbling before I started talking.
+I believe that is why painting is the most primary method of expression for me.
 I was born in Tabriz, the capital city of Iranian Azerbaijan.
 Tabriz is city of carpets and miniatures.
-As a child I was inspired by colorful abstract motives on carpets.
+As a child I was inspired by colorful abstract motifs on carpets.
 I started painting at a very early age and won the “Best Young Artist” prize at age nine among the local schools.
-I studied art in his hometown and later in Manchester, England.
+I studied art in my hometown and later in Manchester, England.